Gunivers/Bookshelf/README.md

 # 🕵️‍♂️ What is Bookshelf?

-Bookshelf (previously Gunivers Libs) is a highly accessible modular library datapack, designed to help mapmakers quickly & easily implement systems in their maps.
+Bookshelf (formerly known as Gunivers Libs) is a user-friendly modular library datapack, crafted to assist mapmakers in effortlessly implementing intricate systems within their maps.

 <div align="center">